 Accounts receivable and assessments receivable are shown net of an allowance for uncollectible amounts.
+All balances are considered collectible at September 30, 2024.
 These receivables will be recognized as revenue as they are collected.

 Capital Assets

 Capital assets, which include property, golf course, recreation facilities, water and sewer improvements, equipment and infrastructure assets (e.g., utilities system, stormwater system, landscaping and similar items), are reported in the applicable governmental activities column in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.